 - 3 cups chicken broth that link shows you how to make it OR even though I now know how quick and simple pressure cooker broth is so I can make some mineral-rich broth more quickly in a pinch, if you just don't think you will make it or want some on hand for when you're really crunched for time, try this bone broth — it's 100% grass-fed with a bunch of gelatin, organic ingredients, and it's shelf stable!
 I love keeping their beef and chicken broth on-hand for quick recipes because they make it just like I do here, and without the nasty msg-like ingredients, additives, or preservatives that store-bought has.

 - 1/2 cup of shredded Parmesan cheese

-Peel and chop sweet potatoes.
-Spread the garlic and potatoes around on one or two buttered cookie sheets, depending on how big they are.
+- Peel and chop sweet potatoes.
+Spread the potatoes around on one or two buttered cookie sheets or roasting pans, depending on how big they are.
 You want them in a single layer.
 Brush potatoes with the olive oil (or butter or ghee) and sprinkle with sea salt.
 Bake at 450* until golden brown – probably 5-15 minutes – watch them so they don't burn.
 Set aside.